 Operation and battery life

-The operation of the Sigma Blaze is very intuitive as there is only one on/off button, which is clearly marked in red.
-This is the perfect size and can be easily operated even while driving.
-As already mentioned at the beginning, it is very easy to switch back and forth between the two modes.
-For both variants, visibility is specified as up to 500 meters, and the brake light should even be visible from up to 1.500 meters.
-With one battery charge, the LED rear light can be operated for around 7 hours, which is very sufficient for a day tour.
-There is a small indicator light on the side that lights up blue when the battery level falls below 30 percent.
-This way you can react early and recharge the taillight.
-Charging with the included micro USB cable takes around 3 hours.
-During charging, the battery indicator light lights up yellow; and it goes out when the battery is fully charged again.
+The Sigma Blaze is very intuitive to use, as it has only one on/off button, clearly marked in red.
+It's the perfect size and can be easily operated even while riding.
+As mentioned at the beginning, switching between the two modes is very easy.
+For both versions, the visibility is rated at up to 500 meters, and the brake light is even said to be illuminated from up to 1.500 meters.
+The LED rear light can operate for approximately 7 hours on a single battery charge, which is more than sufficient for a day trip.
+A small indicator light on the side illuminates blue when the battery level drops below 30 percent.
+This allows you to react quickly and recharge the rear light.
+Charging with the included micro-USB cable takes approximately 3 hours.
+The battery indicator light glows yellow during charging and turns off when the battery is fully charged.
 To charge, the Sigma Blaze must be completely removed from the seat post.

 The Sigma Blaze is slightly larger than, for example, due to its elongated shape and the several LEDs through the brake light Sigma Infinity, but still very compact and, at 26 grams, also pretty light.
 Side visibility is another important criterion for a rear light and the Blaze can offer additional safety with 240 degrees.
 And with the RRP price of 29,95 euros, the Sigma Blaze really impressed us.